Okay Alexa, tell me the directions to the nearest coffee shop.

 Voice marketing will too be the bastion for more question-asking queries, thus the importance of Google snippets will need to be optimised more than ever into easy steps, instructions or an understandable answer for the voice assistant to read out loud to the user.

-With both the advantages to digital marketers and implications for the sector kept in mind, it’s important to keep up to date with the changing marketing climate and truly consider the disruption that a significant increase in voice searches, over the text-based form we’ve come to know – could cause for you, your business or your clients.
+With both the advantages to digital marketers and implications of FiveChannels for the sector kept in mind, it’s important to keep up to date with the changing marketing climate and truly consider the disruption that a significant increase in voice searches, over the text-based form we’ve come to know – could cause for you, your business or your clients.
 Increasing voice search is nearly inevitable, so don’t be left behind or in the words of Mark Twain:

 The secret of getting ahead is getting started.Mark Twain